Our History: From bovines to grape vines

 Established in the 1860s at the head of the Don River by the Patterson family, Don Head Farms is purchased by William Redelmeier (current owner Bill Redelmeier's grandfather) in 1941.
 At its peak, Don Head Farms maintains the largest herd of Jersey cattle in Canada on hundreds of acres of fertile land north of Toronto.

 1980: A Popular Farm Market

-Bill and partner/co-owner, Marilyn, evolve the family business from a roadside stand in the 1980s to a thriving farm market.
+Bill evolves the family business from a roadside stand in the 1980s to a thriving farm market.
 Bill upholds his grandfather's credo: To celebrate the excellence of fresh, local products and value the heritage and beauty of the land.
 The market’s commitment to supporting Ontario producers foreshadows the locavore movement yet to come.

 What's in a Name?

 As Bill gets ready to register a name for the new farm market, he looks to the land, or at least to a map.
 The individual parcels comprising Don Head Farms each have individual names such as South, North, East, West, Home, Mitchell and Brook.
 Bill goes to the registry office with several combinations prepared in case he finds the name already registered.
 He submits “South” and “Brook,” they are available, and Southbrook Farms is born.

 1991: The Birth of Southbrook Winery